-Bayes' Theorem and the resurrection
+Bayes' Theorem and the resurrection23

 Thomas Bayes (1701-1761) introduced a mathematical framework that bears his name for assessing the likelihood of undecided claims.
 Around the same period, David Hume (1711-1776) argued that miracles are extremely unlikely and therefore claims of Jesus' resurrection are likely false.
-Using
+Using Bayes' theorem, one can easily demonstrate that although one claim favoring the resurrection may not be compelling, multiple claims when rationally considered results in persuasive evidence.

-&lt;sup>96Based initially on materials produced by Professor Lionel Martellini.
+23Based initially on materials produced by Professor Lionel Martellini.